White Texas Sheet Cake

 Why You’ll Love This Easy White Texas Sheet Cake Recipe:

-- Large Serving Size: This sheet cake is ideal for parties, game days, and gatherings where you need to feed a large crowd.
+- Large Serving Size: This sheet cake is ideal for parties and gatherings where you need to feed a large crowd.

 - Almond-Scented & Buttery: It mimics the same texture you love while adding something new with the almond-scented frosting and flavor.

-- A Fun Twist On The Southern Classic: If you love classic Chocolate Texas Sheet Cake, this version is basically its twin with an almond twist.
+- A Fun Twist On The Southern Classic: If you love classic Chocolate Texas Sheet Cake, this version is basically its twin with a twist.
 It’s also great for those who aren’t big chocolate lovers or who have allergies to chocolate.

 Ingredients